PREVIOUS: KFY (Part 1)

 ACoAs, Co-Deps & addicts use other people, substances or circumstances to give us a reason to function – or an excuse to withdraw from life.
 We can work, go, help, risk…. as long as it’s for someone/thing outside of ourselves.

 Yet, we have SO many of the skills needed to run our own life!
 We must use them to take care of our Inner Child first, before thinking of others.

 Healthy EXP: “I took that trip abroad so I could learn more about my career & improve my performance” (not to please my boss or make myself look good)

 Be Responsible for yourself

-KFY means being willing to identify the Toxic Beliefs that drive us & work on changing them, so we can take charge of ourselves & our actions in the world.
-We do not have the right to expect anyone else to do that for us.
-Our whole life can pass us by while we wait for that.
-Even if we find someone who will, it’s always with a high price – controlling us, keeping us immature, preventing healing & expressing our potential.
+KFY means identifying Toxic Beliefs that drive us & work on correcting them, so we can be in charge of ourselves & our actions in the world.
+We do not have the right to expect anyone else to do that for us – our whole life can pass by while we wait for that.
+Even if we find someone who will, it always comes with a high price – being controlled, keeping us immature, preventing healing & expressing our potential.

 Listen To Your Gut